 Foothill Bee Ranch blue orchard bees are from the foothills of the Sierra Nevada mountains in California.
 Our bees are adapted to California conditions and we only sell to California growers and gardeners.
-We do not have bees for sale for the 2017 pollination season, but check back later about the 2018 season.
+Please contact me for O. lignaria availability.

 Bosch, J., and Kemp, W. P. 2001.
 How to manage the blue orchard bee as an orchard pollinator.
 Sustainable Agriculture Network.
 Beltsville, Maryland.

 Peterson, S. 2013.
 Managing blue orchard bees in pollination.
 Bee Culture.
 Nov.
 Issue, p.
 25-29.